visual-antidote/Kentico.MVC.FormComponent.CategorySelector/README.md

 1. Make sure the page has a reference to jQuery.
+2. Add a routing rule using the helper method `ApplyCategorySelectorRoute`

+Example:

+    VisualAntidote.Kentico.MVC.FormComponent.CategorySelector.Helpers.RouteHelper.ApplyCategorySelectorRoute(routes);

+where routes is the `RouteCollection` object.

-2. Modify the widget properties code file.
-Create a new property of type List<String> and annotate with the CategorySelectComonent attribute.
+3. Modify the widget properties code file.
+Create a new property of type `List<String>` and annotate it with the `CategorySelectComponent` attribute.

-Example
+Example:

     [EditingComponent(VisualAntidote.Kentico.MVC.FormComponent.CategorySelector.Models.FormComponents.CategorySelectComponent.IDENTIFIER, Label = "Category list")]
     public List<string> CategoryCodeNameList { get; set; }